lukinkratas/t212-to-digrin-cli-py/README.md

 5. Download raw T212 CSV report from ad3.
 6. Store downloaded T212 CSV from ad5 in AWS S3.
 7. Decode, transform into Digrin, encode.
-8. Store Digrin CSV from ad6 locally for upload
-9. Store Digrin CSV from ad6 in AWS S3.
+8. Store Digrin CSV from ad6 in AWS S3.
+9. Create a presigned URL, valid for 5 min
+10. Send email with URL from ad9.

 ## Setup